UNCLASSIFIED (U)

 a.
 The Secure Mobile Communications program will address the needs of personnel in the National Capital Region who do not fall under the Secretary’s Mobile Communication Team’s support to access secure communications while not on official premises.

 c.
 All requests must include a thorough justification that fully articulates why the secure mobile communications capability is necessary to meet the operational requirements of the Department.
 Once endorsed by the requesting bureau's Assistant Secretary, the requesting bureau's Front Office will forward the request to DS/IS/APD.
-DS/IS/APD will review the form to ensure that all requisite details are provided, and if no additional information is required, DS/IS/APD will sign the form and forward it to IRM.
+DS/IS/APD will review the form to ensure that all requisite details are provided, and if no additional information is required, DS/IS/APD will sign the form and forward it to DT.

 d.
 IRM is responsible for installation, and the device will be activated upon installation.
 Should the installer identify any significant concerns that require DS attention, DS/IS/APD can coordinate prompt support upon request.

 e.
 Each user must sign a user agreement and complete end-user training prior to the activation of secure mobile communications capabilities.
-Key provisions from the agreement are outlined in 12 FAM 534.4.
-IRM information systems security officer end-user training is required every six months to ensure all device users are aware of the approved uses of the equipment and any evolving security threats.
+Key provisions from the agreement are outlined in 12 FAM 534.4DT information systems security officer end-user training is required every six months to ensure all device users are aware of the approved uses of the equipment and any evolving security threats.

 f.
-When the need for the capability is no longer applicable, IRM will remove the equipment, and DS/IS/APD will document that it has been returned to Department of State control.
+When the need for the capability is no longer applicable, DT will remove the equipment, and DS/IS/APD will document that it has been returned to Department of State control.
 The individual must maintain an active security clearance at the Secret level or higher as long as this device is assigned to them; if the clearance is revoked or suspended, DS/IS/APD will provide a notice of rescission and coordinate return of the device.

 12 FAM 566 OPERATIONS SECURITY